|

 limited edition item mostly because of the DeVol work, though, for the

-Varèse album from a few years earlier provided such a resounding
+Varèse album from a few years earlier had provided such a

-version was diminished.
-That said, it sold out and became a hot
+original film version was diminished.
+It sold out and became a hot

-collectible before long.
-True enthusiasts were still holding on to the
+2021.
+True enthusiasts were still holding on to the original 1970 LP

-original 1970 LP recording from London, however, and for these folks,
+Patton from London, however, and, for these folks,

-Intrada Records thankfully alleviated their pain in 2010.
-Their 2-CD set
+Intrada thankfully alleviated their pain in 2010.
+Their 2-CD set finally

-finally provided everything available from the two 1970 recordings on
+provided everything available from the two 1970 recordings on one

 Patton product, not only offering superior